Giopav/CustomBuoni/README.md

 ## What's all of this about?
 I worked for some years in an Italian Minecraft server called "FearGames", this server was plagued by bad administrative choices, part of these choices wat the intention to keep a lot of features "staff-intensive"[^staffintensive].

 A feature of this server was a set of items called "Buoni".
-From Buoni used to modify the items to Buoni that were used to offer events (so to ask a staffer to organize them), all the way to just asking a member of the staff what was gonna come out in the next update (Buono rivelatore[^rivelatore]).
+From Buoni used to modify the items to Buoni that were used to offer events (so to ask a staffer to organize them), all the way to just asking a member of the staff what was gonna come out in the next update (Buono rivelatore[^Rivelatore]).

 For quite some time I tried to push the staff to automate features like the Buoni and others, I never succeeded.

 This plugin is to close a chapter of my life, to show that I could (although some doubted me), that I still can, and that I did.
+(This is why all the gameplay messages are in Italian, but everything else is in English).

 I hope you liked this quick story!